 Bacon Wrapped Pan Seared Filet Mignon Steaks create a perfect romantic dinner, or an elegant dinner party.
 The cast iron skillet sear keeps the juices in and creates a delicious crust.

 Bacon Wrapped Pan Seared Filet Mignon Steaks, doesn't that just sound yummy!
 This is one of those throwback recipes that was popular in the 70s.
 But bacon is ALWAYS in style and so is filet!
-When Vince and I were hosting our Vegas Gr8 Dinner we wanted classic food, so we chose an entrée consisting of Bacon Wrapped Filet Mignon served with Lobster Tails.

 This is an easy main course to create.
 Since Filet Mignon doesn't have much fat, the bacon adds a nice amount of fat and flavor; not to mention making a beautiful presentation!